KlipperScreen/KlipperScreen/docs/Troubleshooting.md

 ## The screen shows colors or 'No signal' when idle

+!!! warning
+    Only applicable to X11 not for Wayland

 In KliperScreen settings find 'Screen DPMS' and turn it off.

 ![dpms](img/troubleshooting/dpms.gif)